lukelavin/cluebase-prefect/notes.md

 Run flow to test

 configure prefect AWS credentials block in UI (easier than creating w/ script because of handling secrets)

+### Prefect trouble

+moving to s3

+pip packages and no logs